When writing a cover letter to apply for a job, it's important to include all the requisite information clearly and efficiently.

 The body of your cover letter lets the employer know what position you are applying for, why the employer should select you for an interview, and how you will follow up.
 This section of your cover letter includes:

-- Second paragraph - What you have to offer the employer.
+- Second paragraph: What you have to offer the employer.
 This is your hook where you highlight examples of the work performed and achieved results.
 Draw on your key competencies from your resume, although don't copy it word for word.
 Bullet points in this paragraph are extremely effective in drawing your reader's eye to your successes.

-- Fourth paragraph - Your closing.
+- Fourth paragraph: Your closing.
 Summarize what you would bring to the position and suggest next steps by requesting a meeting or suggesting a call.